Are you looking for the best

 - Exclusive for Microsoft 365 subscribers or MS Word online, in which case, you need an internet connection.

-- It may sometimes misunderstand you if you have a thick foreign accent, but you can always correct using your keyboard.
+- It may sometimes be misunderstood if you have a thick foreign accent, but you can always correct using your keyboard.

 - It doesn’t work in older versions of MS Word.